429error/stackd/README.md

 ## STACKED
 A clean UI built in Next.js

-Built **STACKD** - a full stack personal bucket list tracker for keeping a track of all the list that we want to do or wish to do.
+Built **STACKD** - a full stack project ,i.e personal bucket list tracker for keeping a track of all the list that we want to do or wish to do.
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## STACK USED